adamrutter/hugo-boilerplate/README.md

 ```
 ├── archetypes                // For storing archetypes
 │   ├── default.md            // The default archetype
-│   └── homepage-content.md   // An archetype for homepage content
+│   └──sections.md            // An archetype for homepage content
 ├── content                   // For storing content
+│   ├── _index.md             // Main homepage .md file; use for front matter
+│   ├── page-1.md             // A default page
+│   ├── sections              // The content sections directory
-│   ├── homepage-sections     // For storing homepage content sections
+│   │   └── home              // For storing homepage content sections
 │   │       ├── index.md      // Signifies the headless bundle
 │   │       └── section-00.md // A section of content
-│   ├── _index.md             // Main homepage .md file; use for front matter
-│   ├── page-1.md             // A default page
 │   └── sub-directory         // A sub-directory
 │       ├── _index.html       // Front matter/content for the directory list page
 │       └── page-2.md         // A default page
 ├── layouts                   // For layouts
 │   ├── _default              // For default layouts
 │   │   ├── baseof.html       // Containing everything up to the <body> tag